siifux/developer.swedbankpay.com/_includes/partial-reversal.md

-### Part-reversal
+### Partial reversal

-As mentioned above, the `reversal transaction is used when a captured payment needs to be reversed.
+As mentioned above, the `reversal` transaction is used when a captured payment needs to be reversed.
+The `amount` field in the `reversal` is exactly the same as the corresponding `amount` in `Capture`.
-A transaction can also be partly reversed, meaning you can reverse..
+A transaction can also be partially reversed, the `amount` in the `Reversal` will then be smaller than the corresponding `amount` in `Capture`.

-See the example below on how to do a part `reversal`.
+See the example below on how to do a partial `reversal`.

 {:.code-header}
 **Request**